-- (1) Contractors must: - (a) Comply with WAC 246-215 and WAC 246-217 at locations where food is prepared, stored, and served. - (b) Prepare food in an area separate from toilet and child hand-washing facilities. - (c) Clean and sanitize surfaces used for food preparation and eating before and after each snack or meal. - (d) Use food service gloves or utensils to avoid bare hand contact with food. - (e) Ensure that children are carefully supervised when helping with food preparation.
+- (1) Contractors must: - (a) Comply with WAC 246-215 and WAC 246-217 at locations where food is prepared, stored and served. - (b) Prepare food in an area separate from toilet and child hand-washing facilities. - (c) Clean and sanitize surfaces used for food preparation and eating before and after each snack or meal. - (d) Use food service gloves or utensils to avoid bare hand contact with food. - (e) Ensure that children are carefully supervised when helping with food preparation. - (f) Refer to WAC 110-300-275 through WAC 110-300-0296 for additional infant/toddler requirements.